dbgjerez/ocp-HTPasswd-file-provider/README.md

 * OC cli
 * HTPasswd

-## Creating a OAuth HTPasswd provider
+## Create a OAuth HTPasswd provider if not exists
 This point is only if you don't have an OAuth server configured.

 The steps are: